-As emerging young artists and designers of the city, we are asking you to consider and share what kind of world you want to live in and use creative processes to call for change.
-You will develop your understanding of art as communication and use this to challenge in inventive and creative ways.
-The Gallery’s resources and spaces will be available for you to use to help amplify your voice, speak to power and encourage others to think, talk and make.
+In 2021 visual art students from The Manchester College were asked to consider and share what kind of world they wanted to live in and use creative processes to call for change.
+They developed their understanding of art as communication and used this to challenge in inventive and creative ways.
+The gallery’s resources and spaces were available for them to use to help amplify their voice, speak to power and encourage others to think, talk and make.

-Here are a series of films and resources to help start your thinking about issues you may wish to explore and art as activism.
-They aim to help you consider visual literacy, history and politics and how these shape how we communicate, exchange ideas, create agency and navigate the world.
+Below are a series of films and resources that were developed to help the students think about visual literacy, history and politics, and how these shape how we communicate, exchange ideas, create agency and navigate the world.

 Introduction to Future Creatives and 2021 brief – Emma Carroll

-The themes and ideas explored in this film have been the key influence for this brief.
-It joins the dots between ideas of community, the agency of young people, social justice, urban and rural life, who writes history and the power of counterculture.
+The themes and ideas explored in this film were the key influence for this brief.
+It joins the dots between ideas of community, the agency of young people, social justice, urban and rural life, the question of who writes history, and the power of counterculture.

-Importantly Deller’s work resonates with current issues raised by Covid – inequity, education, politics and the vital role that different cultures have in shaping a healthy society for all.
-The film is about community, people coming together to socialise but also to make change.
-This crisis has highlighted the basic human need to be together and reinforced the importance of creativity, community and belonging.
+Importantly, Deller’s work resonated with current issues raised by Covid-19 – such as inequity, education, politics, and the vital role different cultures have in shaping a healthy society for all.
+The film is about community – people coming together to socialise but also to make change.
+The crisis highlighted the basic human need to be together and reinforced the importance of creativity, community and belonging.

 Jade Montserrat – Nikita Gill